ResetXPDR/MSFS2020_AutoFPS/README.md

 - Notwithstanding, there is a new MSFS wishlist item requesting simconnect variables access to MSFS settings, which would allow me to make this app legitimate in MS/Abobo's eyes and expand the range of possibilities of what this app could do in future.
 Please vote for it [here](https://forums.flightsimulator.com/t/expose-tlod-olod-clouds-etc-via-simconnect-l-vars/634075).

 Important:<br/>
-- This app directly accesses active MSFS memory locations while MSFS is running to read and set TLOD and cloud quality settings on the fly at a maximum rate of one read and, if required, change per setting per second.
+- This app directly accesses active MSFS memory locations while MSFS is running to read and set TLOD, OLOD and cloud quality settings on the fly at a maximum rate of one read and change per setting per second, normally much less.
 The app will first verify that the MSFS memory locations being used are still valid and if not, likely because of an MSFS version change, will attempt to find where they have been relocated.
 If it does find the new memory locations and they pass validation tests, the app will update itself automatically and will function as normal.
 If it can't find or validate MSFS memory locations at any time when starting up, the app will self-restrict to read only mode to prevent the app making changes to unknown MSFS memory locations.
 - As such, I believe the app to be robust in its interaction with validated MSFS memory locations and to be responsible in disabling itself if it can't guarantee that.
 Nonetheless, this app is offered as is and no responsibility will be taken for unintended negative side effects.
 Use at your own risk!<br/><br/>